Nohra2005/Nohra2005/README.md

   <h3> Hi there, I'm Tatiana Nohra 👋</h3>
   <p>
-    I am a <strong>Computer Science and Engineering</strong> student at the American University of Beirut (Presidential Merit Scholar), specializing in <strong>AI</strong> and <strong>Embedded Systems</strong>.
-I am passionate about developing real-world intelligent systems that bridge hardware and software.
+    Computer Science & Engineering student specializing in AI, with hands-on experience in embedded systems.
+US citizen with strong academic background (Presidential Merit Scholar) and international exposure at AUB and the University of Sydney.
+Passionate about developing systems that bridge hardware and software.
   </p>

   <a href="https://www.linkedin.com/in/tatiana-nohra/">